NEO: The World Ends with You Game Cover

 • “There is some stuttering that happens during the game, which seems to be from running around or getting into combat, but this alleviates itself pretty quickly so it doesn’t impact the gameplay that matters.”

-• “This review is based only on the performance of the game on the Steam Deck.”
+• “[i]this review is based only on performance of the game on the steam deck.”

-The monetization aspect of the game has been criticized due to a significant lack of advertising from Square Enix, which many believe has contributed to its poor visibility and sales performance.
-Despite being a well-received title, the absence of marketing efforts has left it struggling to gain traction, leading fans to urge others to support the game to ensure the franchise's future.
-Overall, the game's potential is overshadowed by its inadequate promotional strategy.
+The monetization aspect of the game has been heavily criticized due to a significant lack of advertising from Square Enix, which many reviewers believe has contributed to its poor visibility and sales performance.
+Despite being a well-received title, it was overshadowed by larger releases and failed to garner the marketing support it deserved, leading to concerns about the future of the franchise.
+Overall, players are urging others to purchase the game to demonstrate demand and encourage further development.

 • “Overall, this game is a masterpiece and I will never forgive Square for dropping it with no advertising and letting it flop.
 You should buy the game so they do more with this franchise.”